Elyse Bennett: Deportivo de La Coruña

-Orlando Pride, 2025–
+Orlando Pride

 On August 31, 2025, Bennett returned to the NWSL, signing a short-term contract with the Orlando Pride through the end of 2025.
 She made her first appearance for Orlando on September 2, coming on as a second-half substitute in the Pride's first-ever CONCACAF W Champions Cup match.
+She made two other appearances for Orlando, both of which were also in CONCACAF matches, before departing from the club at the end of the season.

+Montreal Roses

+On February 3, 2026, it was announced that Bennet had signed for Northern Super League side Montreal Roses FC.
+She scored twice in her competitive debut for the club, a 2–0 win over Calgary Wild FC in the opening game of the Roses' 2026 season.

 Personal life

 Bennett is the daughter of National Football League coach and former player Edgar Bennett.
 She has one older brother, Edgar IV.
 Bennett credited advice from her father, who recovered from ACL injuries during his professional football career, with aiding her recovery from her own.